How rewards connect to touchpoints

 Activity / EventA Global Reward, targeting the Activity via Pick Touchpoints

-Treasure Hunt ObjectA Global Reward, restricted to that object via Pick Touchpoints
+Treasure Hunt ObjectA Global Reward, targeting that object via Pick Touchpoints

 How a Global Reward targets touchpoints

 A Global Reward carries its own Reward Trigger.
 This is where you decide who becomes eligible and which touchpoints count.
-You will see these choices:
+You'll see these choices:

 Choose when the participant qualifies